jackdewinter/pymarkdown/docs/rules/rule_md018.md

 Finally, the last change was that the original rule triggered regardless of what extra text occurred on the possibly eligible line.
 The decision to add that change to the trigger conditions was arrived at after significant deliberation.
-It was determined that the "logical distance" to go from text within a Paragraph element to text within an Atx Heading element was too far once inline elements were included.
+It was decided that the "logical distance" to go from text within a Paragraph element to text within an Atx Heading element was too far once inline elements were included.